Sylvania raises prospect of windfall dividends as rhodium gain dominates 2020 income - Miningmx

 Although in production terms, platinum comprises nearly 62% of production, it was rhodium and palladium that contributed 72% of total revenue for the 2020 financial year.
 The 4E basket price of $2,015 per ounce was 58% higher year-on-year whilst in rands the, the average price was 77% higher.

+“With global car sales growth positively inflecting, rhodium ETF (exchange traded funds) stocks depleted and the rhodium market still tight, we expect the underlying strength in PGM prices will continue to support the group’s solid cash generation,” it said.

+Sylvania generated free cash flow of $48.5m before changes in working capital in its 2020 financial year.
+This was on the back of total 4E production of just over 69,000 oz, some 4% lower than 4E production in the 2019 financial year, the decline put down to Covid-19 interruptions in the final quarter.

-Shares in Sylvania opened in London 10% weaker having on Friday traded at a five year higher.
-The company is currently capitalised at £160.3m.
+Shares in Sylvania changed hands some 2.5% weaker on Monday having last week traded at a five-year higher.
+The company is currently capitalised at £173.6m.